imtiaz1710/SOLID-EXAMPLES/readme.md

     }
 ```

-Here High level module is the EmployeeService and UserService.
-They depend on Logger class which is low level module.If we want to change our logger then we have to modify every class or module which use it and also test it.It violates the OCP.And make code tightly coupled.
-We can create ILogger and Logger, EmployeeService and UserService will depend on it.
+Here, High level module is the EmployeeService and UserService class.
+They depend on Logger class which is low level module.
+If we want to change our logger then we have to modify every class or module which use it and also test it.
+It violates the OCP.
+And make code tightly coupled.According to the principle, we can create ILogger interface.Logger, EmployeeService and UserService class will depend on it.
 Then our system will be loosely coupled.

 >Loose coupling, where you have minimal interdependence between components or modules of a system, is a sign of a well-structured application.